Board of Trustees

 Emalee is a ceramic artist based in Pensacola, Florida.
 She has studied at Pensacola State College as well as the University of West Florida and has over 10 years of experience dedicated to clay.
 Emalee has worked in a variety of areas within the field of ceramics ranging from production pottery, commission-based work, and instructing.
 Her most recent work is an exploration of the boundaries in ceramic materials and forms, utilizing techniques including wheel throwing, handbuilding, and reductive carving.

 Ben Twingley – Staff / Ceramics Instructor

 Ben Twingley was introduced to clay at an early age by his father, who was a potter and art teacher for almost 30 years.
 He spent time on the wheel as a kid and later immersed himself in ceramics early in college.
 He has a Bachelor’s Degree in Mass Communications, from Minnesota State University Moorhead.
 He worked as a staff photographer for the Pensacola News Journal for 11 years before dedicating himself to ceramics.
 Since 2006 he has fired large wood kilns with the Gulf Coast Kiln Walk Society.
 He received his MFA in Creative Technology and Practice from the University of South Alabama.
-At First City Art Center and is Interim Executive Director and is currently a Director of Ceramics and one of our ceramics instructors.
+At First City Art Center he has served as Interim Executive Director and is currently a Director of Ceramics and one of our ceramics instructors.
 Visit bentwingley.com to see his work.